dotnet/orleans/Samples-Overview/index.md

 {% include JB/setup %}

 ### What do I need?
-To productively use the Orleans samples, you need to have a copy of Visual Studio 2012 or 2013.
-Trial versions of Visual Studio are available at [MSDN](http://msdn.microsoft.com/en-us/dn369242#fbid=S8c2-uibvsG).
-Note that the Express versions of Visual Studio do not support extension packages.
+To productively use the Orleans samples, please follow the [Prerequisites](/Prerequisites.md) section for the supported versions of the .NET framework, Visual Studio and Azure SDK.
 An Azure subscription will help with some of the samples, but is not required.
-Azure is available as a [free trial](http://www.windowsazure.com/en-us/pricing/free-trial/).
-For the Azure-based samples, you will need to install the [Azure SDK 2.4 or 2.5 for .NET](http://www.windowsazure.com/en-us/downloads).
+For the Azure-based samples, you will need to install the SDK.

 The samples themselves can be downloaded from [GitHub](https://github.com/dotnet/orleans/tree/master/Samples).